 The Social Security Department has developed an outline proposal for a Secondary Pension system which will encourage the population to make greater provisions for themselves for the future through pension savings.
 To assist the development of the proposal, the Department undertook a consultation exercise in August and September 2015 (follow this link), which sought the views of individuals, businesses, and industry experts.
 The Department is very grateful to all those who completed the survey and provided feedback, which has helped inform the recommendations for the introduction of a Secondary Pension.

 The results of the consultation, and proposed principles for the new system are detailed in the Policy Letter, which was debated by the States in February 2016 (follow this link).
 This can be viewed by following the link at the bottom of this page to the Billet for February 2016 Billet and the item entitled 'Proposed Development of a Secondary Pensions System for Guernsey and Alderney.
-The States subsequently approved the principles for the introduction of a Secondary Pension Scheme, subject to further research and an economic impact assessment of the proposals.
+The States subsequently approved the principles for the introduction of a Secondary Pension Scheme and directed the Committee for Employment and Social Security to report back to the States of Deliberation with detailed proposals and an economic impact assessment of the proposals.

 For further information and any questions you may have on the proposed scheme, take a look at the frequently asked questions below.